 Acquisition Cat 1 Training, Dublin

 Natalia Jakubowska is an experienced ESL Teacher, IB Language B Tutor and Extended Essay Supervisor.
-Throughout her teaching career she accomplished professional development trainings in Poland, Ireland and the UK.
+Throughout her teaching career, she accomplished professional development trainings in Poland, Ireland and the UK.
 Natalia is interested in second language acquisition, cognitive psychology and language education.
-She specialises in working with gifted students and designing individual courses which are tailored to meet students’ special eduction needs and help them grow in intellectual, social and emotional ways.
+She specialises in working with gifted students and designing individual courses which are tailored to meet students’ special education needs and help them grow in intellectual, social and emotional ways.
 In her classes Natalia promotes creative and interdisciplinary approaches to teaching and learning.